AndrejKlocok/review_analysis/README.md

     /path/to/elastic/bin/elasticsearch

 Or as a daemon with command:

     /path/to/elastic/bin/elasticsearch -d -p pid

+## Elastic-search Setup
+There is backup of elastic-search indexes in the root directory of projects with the name:

+    elasticsearch-backup.tar.gz

+Extract this file to elasticsearch-backup directory by executing this command in working directory:

+    tar -zxvf elasticsearch-backup.tar.gz

+Extract elastic-search installation from zipfile.
+In file /path/to/elastic/config/elasticsearch.yml modify shared repository parameter to:

+    path.repo: ["/path/to/elasticsearch-backup"]

+Start elastic-search, then register new repository by executing curl command:

+    curl --location --request GET 'localhost:9200/_snapshot/pcknot5' \
+        --header 'Content-Type: application/json' \
+        --data-raw '{
+         "type": "fs",
+         "settings": {
+         "compress" : true,
+         "location": "/path/to/elasticsearch-backup"
+         }
+        }'

+Finally restore last backup by executing curl command:

+    curl --location --request POST 'localhost:9200/_snapshot/pcknot5/finalize/_restore' \
+        --header 'Content-Type: application/json'

 ## Models
 Models are available right now only in working setup directory.
 Base model for bipolar classification of sentiment can be downloaded from google:

     wget https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip

+Complete set of models is available on the request.

 ## Working setup
 Complete project setup is located on: